 - Deductible and amount of coverage

-That means, essentially all policies are the same, the only difference is the coverage amount.
+That means, essentially all policies are the same in the NFIP, the only difference is the coverage amount and/or deductible.
+There are private flood markets available in some areas.
+Your independent agent can tell you if they are an option and how these policies differ from NFIP plans.
 Again, if you live outside a flood zone, your flood insurance can be inexpensive, so why not at least consider it?

 Floods are costly, and not only to a home or business, but to the personal property inside.
 Don’t risk the damage to your property and your wallet.
-Contact Chastain Otis and we will get you the coverage you need at a price you can afford with our local independent insurance agents in Omaha.
+Contact Chastain Otis and we will get you the coverage you need at a price you can afford with our local independent insurance agents.